JustinHoyle/Final-Project-CMSC-512/README.md

 venv\Scripts\activate  # Windows
 pip install -r requirements.txt

+- This will download the english language model for the spacy NLP python -m spacy download en_core_web_trf

 ## Datasets
 There are currently two datasets, SentimentTwitterDatase.csv, and cleaned_tweets.csv.
 - cleaned_tweets.csv will be the set used for any training purposes.
 Contains the fields ['id', 'user', 'text', 'clean_text'].